alexanderwedlund/isp-keyword-analyzer/README.md

 ## Known Issues

 - **Keyword Loop**: When selecting a keyword that has already been analyzed and clicking "Next Keyword," the user becomes stuck on that keyword.
 To exit the loop, manually select the next word.
-- AI classifications may sometimes be incorrect, especially for complex sentences or ambiguous contexts
+- **AI Classification Accuracy**: AI classifications may sometimes be incorrect, especially for complex sentences or ambiguous contexts.
+All AI-generated classifications should be reviewed by a human for accuracy.
-- GPU support requires proper CUDA and llama-cpp-python configuration, otherwise CPU is used which may be slow
+- **GPU Support Configuration**: GPU support requires proper CUDA and llama-cpp-python configuration, otherwise CPU is used which may be significantly slower, especially for the 12B model.
+- **AI Interface Aesthetics**: The AI analysis interface currently displays excessive logs and diagnostic information, creating a cluttered appearance during model loading and inference operations.